Kentucky Rental Agreement

 Kentucky Landlord Tenant Laws

-• Warranty of Habitability – Kentucky landlords can only rent out habitable property, which means providing certain features essential to basic health and safety.
-This includes things like heat, plumbing, electricity, and sound structural elements.
-Landlords must repair any issues within 14 days after proper notice from the tenant.
-Failure to repair lets a tenant sue the landlord, terminate the lease, or repair and deduct from the rent.
-Tenants in Kentucky aren’t allowed to withhold rent.
+• Warranty of Habitability – Kentucky landlords can only rent out habitable property.
+This means providing certain basic health and safety features like heat, plumbing, and electricity.
+Landlords must repair any issues within 14 days after proper notice.
+Failure to repair lets a tenant sue the landlord, end the lease, or repair and deduct from the rent.
+Tenants usually can’t withhold rent.

-• Evictions – Kentucky landlords may evict for rent default, lease violations, or illegal acts, among other things.
-Before filing eviction, landlords must serve tenants with prior notice to pay, comply, or quit, depending on the eviction type.
+• Evictions – Kentucky landlords may evict for rent nonpayment, lease violations, or illegal acts, among other things.
+Before filing eviction, landlords must serve tenants with prior notice to pay, comply or quit, depending on the eviction type.
 This means most evictions in Kentucky take between a few weeks to a month.

-• Security Deposits – Kentucky does not set a maximum cap on what a landlord can charge for a security deposit.
-Upon lease termination, a landlord must return any unused portion of a security deposit within 30 days.
+• Security Deposits – Kentucky does not cap the maximum amount of a security deposit.
+When a lease ends, a landlord must return any unused portion of a tenant’s security deposit within 30 days.

-• Lease Termination – Kentucky lets tenants terminate a month-to-month lease with 30 days of advance notice.
-A fixed-term lease can’t be terminated early without active military duty, landlord harassment, uninhabitable property, or domestic abuse.
+• Lease Termination – Kentucky lets tenants end a month-to-month lease with 30 days of advance notice.
+Terminating a fixed-term lease usually requires active military duty, landlord harassment, uninhabitable property, or domestic abuse.

-• Rent Increases and Fees – Kentucky does not set a maximum cap on rent increase, or require landlords to provide justification or advance notice.
-Late fees are capped $20 or 20% of the rental fee plus reasonable expenses incurred (whichever is greater).
-Returned check fees are capped at $50 per case of insufficient funds.
+• Rent Increases and Fees – Kentucky does not limit the amount or timing of a rent increase.
+Late fees are capped at $20 or 20% of the rental fee plus reasonable expenses incurred (whichever is greater).
+Returned check fees have a cap of $50 per check.

-• Landlord Entry – Kentucky landlords may enter rental property for purposes reasonably related to the tenancy, like maintenance, inspections, and property showings.
-Except in emergencies, they must provide reasonable advance notice before entering, and enter only at reasonable times of day.
+• Landlord Entry – Kentucky landlords may enter rental property for reasonable business purposes like maintenance, inspections, and property showings.
+They must enter at reasonable times on reasonable advance notice (by custom at least 24 hours), except in emergencies.

 To learn more about landlord tenant laws in Kentucky, click here.